5.3 Collateral in a Secured Borrowing

 5.3.3.3.2.1 Use of a Customer’s Securities in a Securities Lending Transaction

-sheets of broker-dealers that maintain custody of those securities.
+the balance sheets of broker-dealers that maintain custody of those

-However, broker-dealers may be able to lend customer securities when
+securities.
+However, broker-dealers may be able to lend customer

-broker-dealer should, however, recognize an obligation to return the
+broker-dealer should recognize an obligation to return the

-securities to the customer.
-See Example 5-9 for
+liability to return it.
+See Example 5-9 for an

 collateral to borrow securities in a securities lending transaction.